rajeshb15/Commerce-Hub/docs/getting-started.md

 ### 1. Sign up on our Developer Platform

-Head over to [Commerce-HUB](url) Developer platform and create an account.
+Head over to Developer platform and create an account.

 <!-- theme: info -->